-not see it as a necessary public health requirement.
-Thus, the jury could help impose the relevant community standard regarding vaccinations.
+260 Id.
+261 Id. not see it as a necessary public health requirement.262 Thus, the jury could help impose the relevant community standard regarding vaccinations.
 Tilley's theories about community values are especially salient for New York's approach to the open and obvious doctrine.
 To fully establish the jury as a hub for community values, New York courts should discard the natural geographic exception and follow the Restatement Third in assessing open and obvious dangers.
 Consider the following case.
 In Cohen v.
-State of N.Y., four young men drowned after entering a swimming hole in the Adirondack Park.
-The Third Department found that the county defendant did not owe a duty of reasonable care, because the swimming hole was a natural geographic fixture that a reasonable person could have easily observed on his or her own.
-However, if a jury had considered this case, the outcome may have been drastically different.
+State of N.Y., four young men drowned after entering a swimming hole in the Adirondack Park.263 The Third Department found that the county defendant did not owe a duty of reasonable care, because the swimming hole was a natural geographic fixture that a reasonable person could have easily observed on his or her own.264 However, if a jury had considered this case, the outcome may have been drastically different.
 A jury composed of parents or younger people may have viewed this incident as egregious and found that the defendant should have taken greater precautions to warn the public of drowning risks.
 A more landowner-based jury may have taken the opposite interpretation and reasoned that the young men should have been more vigilant.
-Either way, sending this case to the jury would have allowed the community to articulate a cognizable norm regarding landowner's liability for natural dangers.
-Thus, by shifting the open and obvious danger analysis to the jury, New York Courts can restore the jury as a creator of community norms.
+Either way, sending this case to the jury would have allowed the community to articulate a cognizable norm regarding landowner's liability for natural dangers.265 Thus, by shifting the open and obvious danger analysis to the jury, New York Courts can restore the jury as a creator of community norms.
+Empowering juries to consider community values also has other benefits.
+In Living As One: Tort Law and a Duty to Imagine, Tilley noted that jury verdicts on personal injury 262 Id. at 1390.